huntrar/cliquery/README.md

 ## Installation
 * `pip install cliquery`
 * [Sign up (optional)](https://developer.wolframalpha.com/portal/apisignup.html) for a WolframAlpha API key.
 * Enter your API key and choice of browser in .cliqrc (cygwin users should enter `cygwin` as their browser).
-An example .rc file is available in cliquery/.cliqrc, or will be created after an initial run.
-The API key field may be left blank if you did not sign up for a key.
+An example .cliqrc is available in cliquery/.cliqrc
+* The API key and browser fields may be left blank but limits functionality.

 ## Usage
     usage: cliquery.py [-h] [-b] [-c] [-d] [-f] [-o] [-s] [-v] [-w]